nicogravel/fMRI-barebones/docs/howto.md

 ## **10.-** Obtain BOLD time series from ROIs in FSL atlases

-The following is the Harvard-Oxford subcortical atlas overlaid on top of the structural data of one subject:
+The following is the Harvard-Oxford subcortical atlas overlaid on top of the structural data of a single subject:

 ![subc](/fMRI-barebones/assets/subc.png)